loveencounterflow/dbay-mirage/README-htmlish-syntax.md

     equivalent)
   * any tag without content can be written in its short form, so e.g. `<div/>` is allowed (as is `<div//`)

-## Swappers
+## Fences

-Swappers are sign posts in the source text that delineate regions of different syntax.
+Fences are sign posts in the source text that delineate regions of different syntax.

 * in HTMLish,
   * `/<script\b/g` starts a script.
 Inside a script block, no tags or Markdownish syntax is recognized